privcount/privcount/doc/TorEvents.markdown

 PrivCount tries to capture all non-directory Tor network traffic for its traffic modelling.
 Some other events are issued selectively based on the type of traffic: this is a work in progress.

+PrivCount ignores events for connections, circuits, and streams that were created before PrivCount was last enabled.
+Otherwise, events could have incomplete cell or byte counts, and we would have a bias towards long-running events.

 ### PRIVCOUNT_DNS_RESOLVED